 Truth be told, this sweet summer treat was gone in less than a day.
 It was scrumptious.
 This is a great recipe to pair with blueberry picking.
 If you have a large family like us, AND one unlucky neighbor, we would highly recommend doubling up on your ingredients.
 That way, the kids can take part in this awesome blueberry baking experience and everyone can savor the dessert.

 We really enjoy our time in the kitchen.
 It's the heart of our home and our kids have acquired so much independence and sharpened so many skills through their time spent there.
 As parents, we appreciate when our kids gain confidence through mastering everyday skills.

 So, what do you think of letting kids bake the Montessori way?
-Interested in adaptations for children younger than 5?
-Check out our list below for more Montessori practical life in the kitchen at various ages.
+Interested in adaptations for the whole family?
+Check out our Easy Baking for Kids Using a Visual Recipe.

 Looking for more summer activity ideas and inspiration for kids?
 We have some of those listed below too.

 - Kids Cooking Ethiopian Sambusas: A Printable Recipe with Pictures